prisha261105/IBMDataAnalyst/Web Scraping and Data Analysis Project Description.md

-<H1> ABOUT MY PROJECT</H1>
+<H1> ABOUT THIS PROJECT</H1>

-As a part of the 5th course, "Python Project for Data Science" , I worked on a real life data set and completed a project that demonstrates how to extract, clean, and visualize real-world stock and revenue data using Python.
+<H2> As a part of the 5th course, "Python Project for Data Science" , I worked on a real life data set and completed a project that demonstrates how to extract, clean, and visualize real-world stock and revenue data using Python.
-It focuses on Tesla and GameStop, showcasing how to combine API data with web scraping to create clear, interactive visualizations for decision-making.
+It focuses on Tesla and GameStop, showcasing how to combine API data with web scraping to create clear, interactive visualizations for decision-making.</H2>

-Data Extraction:
+<b>Data Extraction:</b>
 Fetch historical stock prices using yfinance.
 Scrape revenue data directly from the web using BeautifulSoup and requests.